Dark Lady (album)

-Dark Lady is the 11th studio album by American singer-actress Cher, released in May 1974 by MCA.
+Dark Lady is the eleventh studio album by American singer-actress Cher, released in May 1974 by MCA.
 Cher again collaborated with Snuff Garrett as a record producer, and with Al Capps for the arrangements.

 Dark Lady was the third and final studio album for MCA.
 It was also the last record promoted on her successful The Sonny & Cher Comedy Hour show.
 After its release, the album received positive reviews from critics but, unlike her previous record produced by Garrett, was only moderately successful.

 Production and composition

 After the success of Half-Breed, Cher, for her final record under MCA, again chose Snuff Garrett to produce and Al Capps for arrangements.
 During that same year, she divorced her first husband Sonny Bono, dissolving the Sonny & Cher couple.
 This ended their professional musical ties and television show for a while.
 Due to the success of previous albums produced by Garrett, Dark Lady followed the same narrative ballad style.
 She attracted many young fans during this period of her career for her style of glamour pop, and the album shows also what Cher could do back in the mid-70s, at the height of her popularity.
 MCA released the album with the letter E accented in Chér on the album cover.
 The next studio albums released by Warner Bros completely remove the stress.

 The opening track of the album is a song written by Alan O'Day "Train of Thought" that had moderate success on the pop charts.
 Three songs from the album were written by Johnny Durrill, and the last song "Apples Don't Fall Far From The Tree" was written by Bob Stone, who wrote her first success of the 1970s, "Gypsys, Tramps & Thieves".
 The album also contains two covers, The Great Gatsby theme song "What'll I Do" and the 1965 Fontella Bass hit song "Rescue Me".
 Cher also does a tribute to Bette Midler on the retro "Miss Subway of 1952".

 In August 1993, the original album was combined with Half-Breed and issued on one CD titled Half Breed/Dark Lady, this release included all the tracks from both original albums.
 A CD of the original Dark Lady album in its entirety has not yet been produced.